pietrobraione/sushi/README.md

     $ docker build -t sushi .
     $ docker run -it sushi

 The resulting environment is an Ubuntu container, where at the current (`/root`) directory you will find a clone of the head revision of the master branch of the SUSHI and of the [sushi-experiments](https://github.com/pietrobraione/sushi-experiments) repositories.
-On the path you will find a `sushi` command that alleviates the need of invoking Java and passing most of the command line parameters (see the "Usage" section below).
-The `sushi` script is at `/usr/local/bin` in the case you want to study it.

 ## Building SUSHI